Arizona and New Mexico Income-Only Trust Attorneys

-At Morris, Hall & Kinghorn, P.L.L.C., we work to ensure that families employ the right estate planning tools to protect themselves from difficult financial burdens such as unexpected long-term care costs.
+At Morris Hall, PLLC, we work to ensure that families employ the right estate planning tools to protect themselves from difficult financial burdens such as unexpected long-term care costs.
 We view estate planning and asset preservation as an ongoing process that occurs at natural stages of everyone’s professional and personal lives.
 We have a deep understanding of both the economic and personal significance of major life changes such as birth, marriage, divorce, death and professional transitions.

 Income-Only Trusts and Other Medicaid Trusts

 An income-only trust is also sometimes referred to as a Medicaid trust because the trust is used to help a person qualify for state Medicaid benefits.
 There are many types of Medicaid trusts, each with a specific use, and each subject to a complex set of rules.
 Medicaid eligibility is based on a complex web of federal and state laws, regulations and court cases.